Modern coastal California single-family rental home on a tree-lined residential street in Orange County

 For rental property, the income approach is often the strongest path.
 The owner presents a 12-month income-and-expense statement, calculates net operating income (NOI), and applies a market-derived capitalization rate to arrive at an indicated value.
 The cap rate must be supported by investor surveys, published market reports, or recent sales of comparable income properties.

 The coastal wrinkle: luxury rental income has compressed in many markets as insurance premiums and HOA fees have spiked.
-A Newport Beach oceanfront rental that commanded $15,000/month in 2022 may now lease at $13,500/month after the insurance non-renewal forced the owner onto the California FAIR Plan at triple the premium.
 The income approach captures this compression; the comparable-sales approach may not, if transaction volume is too low to reflect the new reality.

 Cost Approach